Social Security Administration (SSA) Monthly Data for

 Direct Deposit Applications

 Download this dataset

-Field B: (by District Office Workload Reporting Month), the reporting Month indicates the month the data was produced.
-Reporting months are administratively set reporting periods and do not necessarily correspond exactly to calendar months.
+Month (by District Office Workload Reporting (DOWR) Month): The month the data was produced.
+DOWR reporting months are administratively set reporting periods and do not necessarily correspond exactly to calendar months.

-Field C: Internet Social Security Direct Deposit Applications, indicates the number of direct deposit applications submitted via the Internet.
+Internet Social Security Direct Deposit Applications: The number of direct deposit applications submitted via the Internet.

 Comments: Information about a particular month's data collection and/or reporting.